red-gate/web-kata/web-api-2/Readme.md

 - If `name` is is not found, return `HTTP 404 (Not found)`
 - If `Delete` succeeds, return `HTTP 200 (OK)`

+Test that it works by sending `HTTP DELETE` requests to the API and inspecting the Status code.

 ## Update

-Create method to respond to `HTTP PUT` requests.
+Implement a method to respond to `HTTP PUT` requests.
+It should require an instance of `Product` an argument.
+This will be parsed from the JSON body of the `PUT` request, in the same way as `POST` requests.
 For example:

 ```C#
 [HttpPut]